 Breakfast Briefings deal with topical EU affairs which have implications for Finns and Finland.
-These Finnish language seminars take place at the Annex Building of the Parliament.

 The European Union research programme focuses on the EU's global and regional role, including the internal dynamics of the Union.
-The main research themes are the EU's external action, economic policies and institutional development.
+The main research themes are the EU's external relations, economic policies and institutional development.

 The Global Security research programme approaches global security challenges within the framework of broad security.
 The programme seeks to understand the global trajectories of security that have significance for the European and Finnish security environments.
 The issues approached include the prospects for global governance systems, changes in the major power structure, significant factors in functional and regional security and insecurity, the role of the transatlantic relationship in world politics, and the different dimensions of the European security policy.

 The aim of the Center for US Politics and Power is to provide research and expertise on the US global role and its foreign and domestic policy.
 The Center works in conjunction with the Global Security Programme at the FIIA and was established in 2013.
 FIIA's US research is supported by the Jane and Aatos Erkko Foundation.